WillySwain/ParcelClassification/README.md

 <br>
 Code in Vision_Transformer.ipynb by Zain Mirza
 <br>
-Code in yolov5 folder by Helen Zhu
+Labels in datasets folder and code in yolov5 folder by Helen Zhu
 <br>
 Data cleaning by Helen Zhu, William Swain, and Zain Mirza